Core concepts

 The properties and flags represent the following states:

-• result: The most recent result of the reactive promise.
-This will remain the latest result until the next successful rerun of the promise, allowing you to show the previous state while the next state is loading.
+: The most recent result of the Promise.
+This will remain the latest result until the next successful rerun of the Promise, allowing you to show the previous state while the next state is loading.error

 Awaiting results